kamenco/battle/README.md

 It turned out that the program crashes if the user puts two consecutive numbers or letters.
 This problem is solved with additional improvement of the control flow by putting set in front of the string set('12345678'), since turning the string into a set(or a list or a tuple) will break it into individual characters.
 This idea was accepted from stackoverflow.com

       The code is as follows:
       while row not in set('12345678') or " ":
          print("Please enter a valid row")
          row = input('Please enter a ship row 1-8: ')
-    the program doesn't crash when the user puts 12 or AC etc.
+    The program doesn't crash when the user puts 12 or AC etc.

 Here is the screenshot showing the bug fix.